mankittens/jquery-cookie-integration/README.md

 A simple jQuery plugin that helps you integrate cookies into web pages.

+## WARNING

+This readme needs to be updated.

 ## Dependencies

 This plugin requires the following jQuery plugin to work!